Club Universitario de Buenos Aires: Controversies

-Controversy
+Through the years, Universitario has been involved in some controversies, such of them were:

+Men's-only club

-Universitario is a Gentlemen's club, with women being considered adherent members.
+Until 2018, Universitario was a gentlemen's club, with women being considered adherent members.
 As adherents, women are excluded from decision-making processes, and their access to the main headquarters is restricted to only the restaurant and the library.
-The sports and activities are exclusively available to men.
-The statute of Universitario (written in 1921) does not mention that women are not allowed in the club, however the club leadership interprets that the word "member" does not apply to women, limiting them to the adherent role.
+The sports and activities were exclusively available to men.
+The statute of Universitario (written in 1921) did not mention that women are not allowed in the club, however the club leadership interprets that the word "member" did not apply to women, limiting them to the adherent role.

-If a member dies, their adherents (wives and daughters) can only can access to the club with special permission from the governing committee.
-If a member gets a divorce, their adherent (ex-wife) is banned from the club.
+If a member died, their adherents (wives and daughters) could only access the club with special permission from the governing committee.
+If a member got a divorce, their adherent (ex-wife) was banned from the club.

+The situation changed in 2018, when the club's statute was modified in order to allow women to become full members of the entity.
+As part of the process, women's locker rooms were built in Sede Viamonte in 2024, at a cost of AR$100 million.

-The club has been accused of supporting several de facto governments of Argentina.
+The club has also been accused of supporting several de facto governments of Argentina.
 In 1953, then President of Argentina Juan Domingo Perón took over the club.
 In the official history of the club it was stated that "The government of Gral.
 Pedro Aramburu repaired the abuse committed".
 In 1968, some members of the committee celebrated the 50th anniversary of the club with members of the military government led by dictator Juan Carlos Onganía.

+2013 Terenure match

 In 2023, the visiting Terenue rugby team accused Universitario of "punching and gouging" during a match.
 Terenure were on a three-match tour in Argentina, but their opening game was called off after 25 minutes, with the Terenure leading 7-0.
 Terenure coach Sean Skehan stated that "the Terenure players felt if they had reacted to the many instances of physical provocation, the physical imbalance of the sides which greatly favoured Terenure would have resulted in serious injury being inflicted upon the CUBA club’s players" so they decided to withdrawn the game.